 This is what has been on our guest’s minds over the years!

-A cancellation made with less than three weeks and more than one week notice is subject to a 50% cancellation fee.
+- A cancellation made with more than 21 days but less than 42 days’ notice is subject to a 50% cancellation fee.

-A cancellation made with less than one-week notice means that the full price will be collected.
+- A cancellation made with less than 21 days’ notice means that the full price will be collected.

 Group size usually ranges from 10-20 riders.